neilenns/mobiflight-docs/README.md

 - Headings are in sentence case.
 - Table headers are in sentence case.
 - Page descriptions are in sentence case and end in a period.
-- Page titles are in sentence case and do not end a period.
+- Page titles are in sentence case and do not end in a period.

 ### Screenshots